rnd20/ipylwc/README.md

 #### Development
 Use `npm install --save https://github.com/tradingview/lightweight-charts#COMMIT  --ignore-scripts` to update to latest version of the Lightweight chart
-Run `yarn build:prod` from the `./node_modules/lightweight-charts` to create single js file build
+Run `yarn build:prod` from the `./node_modules/lightweight-charts` to create single js file build Run `rm -rf .git/hooks` if hooks were installed that would fail commits